-Created by Raymond Chandler
+Created by Raymond Chandler (1888-1959)

 CARMADY made his debut in "Finger Man" (October 1934, Black Mask), Chandler's third published story.
-Carmady was Philip Marlowe virtually fully-developed, an LA-based PI who told his own stories in the first person.
-The other Carmady stories are "Killer in the Rain", "The Man Who Liked Dogs", "Goldfish", "The Curtain" and "Try the Girl."
+Carmady was Philip Marlowe virtually fully-developed:, an LA-based P.I. who told his own stories in the first person.
+The other Carmady stories are "Killer in the Rain", "The Man Who Liked Dogs," "Goldfish," "The Curtain" and "Try the Girl."

-Purists will note that the character in "Finger Man" and "Killer in the Rain" was not called Carmady, but was an anonymous first-person narrator, like the Continental Op.
+Sharp-eyed purists will note that the character in "Finger Man" and "Killer in the Rain" was not called Carmady, but was an anonymous first-person narrator, like the Continental Op.
 However, since the character in "Goldfish," who IS called Carmady, recalls events from "Finger Man," it's reasonable to conclude that the anonymous character in those first two stories is also Carmady.

 Carmady is often erroneously identified as Ted Carmady.
-Carmady is actually another pulp character of Chandler's, originally named Ted Malvern in "Guns at Cyrano's" -- whose name was changed when the old pulp stories were collected in the The Simple Art of Murder.
+Carmady is actually yet another pulp character of Chandler's, originally named Ted Malvern in "Guns at Cyrano's" -- whose name was changed when the old pulp stories were collected in the The Simple Art of Murder.
 This latter name change has misled people into thinking that the single-named Carmady in the Black Mask stories was named Ted Carmady.
 In addition to being a sentimental nod to Marlowe's pulp incarnations, I suspect Chandler decided to change Malvern's (and Mallory's) names because they were too similar to "Marlowe" (Chandler seemed to have a thing for those M-A-L names).

 And when Dime Detective wooed Chandler away from Black Mask, he changed Carmady's name to John Dalmas.